UEABIO/physalia-R-course-2023/docs/07-shiny.md

 ### selectInput

-`func("selectInput")` creates a drop-down menu.
+`selectInput` creates a drop-down menu.
 Set the first ` arg("choice")` to `""` to default to `NA`.
 If your choices are a named `"list"` or `"vector"`, the names are what is shown and the values are what is recorded.
 If the choices aren't named, the displayed and recorded values are the same.

 ```r